bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-01-newsletter.md

-  leave reporting about this legal situation to other publications---but we urge anyone interested in the success of Bitcoin, especially those in the U.S. or with ties to its people, to stay informed and to consider offering support when opportunities arise.
+  leave reporting about this legal situation to other publications---but we urge anyone interested in the success of Bitcoin, especially those in the U.S. or with ties to its people, to stay informed and to consider offering support when opportunities arise. {% assign timestamp="22:37" %}

 - **CoreDev.tech Berlin event:** many Bitcoin Core contributors met in person for a periodic [CoreDev.tech][] event last month in Berlin.